Yankees vs. Reds Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Gleyber Torres, Jonathan India and others in the New York Yankees-Cincinnati Reds matchup at Great American Ball Park on Friday at 6:40 PM ET.
+Player prop bet options for Gleyber Torres, Jonathan India and others are listed when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!